 Students wishing to see the guidance counselor should come to the office or give a note to the office.
 The student will be called to the office or the counselor will find the student as soon as possible.
+Students also have access to an application on their iPad where they can request a meeting with the counselor.

-In a crisis the student should report to the office immediately and express a need to see the guidance counselor immediately.
+In a crisis, the student should report to the office immediately and express a need to see the guidance counselor immediately.
 Confidentiality between students and the guidance counselor is kept except in the following cases: